sav-che/TL-2/Authors/Fauconnet, Charles-Isaac {std. Fauc.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 64](https://www.biodiversitylibrary.org/item/103834#page/86/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 64](https://www.biodiversitylibrary.org/page/33259568) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Fauconnet, Charles Isaac {std.
 Fauc.}|first entry]] for this author

 ### Author

 \* Fauconnet, Charles-Isaac (1811-1876), Swiss physician and botanist, born 24 Apr 1811 in Geneva, studied in Geneva and then studied medicine in Paris 1830-1832, greatly interested in floristics, visited England, The Netherlands, Berlin, Vienna and Heidelberg 1836-1838, practiced medicine in Geneva until 1870, moved to Sadex nr.
 Nyon (Ct.
-Vaud), died 20 Jan 1876 in Geneva. (*Fauc.*).
+Vaud), died 20 Jan 1876 in Geneva.
+**Abbreviated name**: *Fauc.*

 #### Herbarium and types